NeverWL/multilingual-text-extractor/README.md

 # multilingual-text-extractor
-Extracts text from images, draws bounding boxes, and allows users to
+Extracts text from images, draws bounding boxes, and allows users to choose words to save.